speakeztech/FlexGrid/README.md

 ## Why This Matters

-Spreadsheets succeeded *because* of functional language design.
+Spreadsheets succeed *because* of functional language design.

+> Simon Peyton-Jones, inventor of the Haskell functional programming language, also helped create the "Calc.ts" library for Excel Online.
+When he refers to Excel as 'functional programming for the masses' he's not speaking idly.

 The properties that make spreadsheet models trustworthy: predictable results, auditable calculation chains, no hidden state are precisely the properties that functional programming provides.

 When advocating for functional programming in your organization, you're not asking leadership to trust something foreign.
 You're asking them to recognize that the principles they already trust in their spreadsheets apply equally to the systems that run their business.